ymg1114/pytorch-distributed-reinforcement-learning/README.md

 Continuous Learning environment is configured to `MountainCarContinuous-v0`.

-You shold check `machines.json`, `parameters.json` for architecture and training parameters.
+You should check `machines.json`, `parameters.json` for architecture and training parameters.

 ## How to run
 `python run.py`